-One of the most popular minimalist tips is to get rid of something every time you buy a new thing.
+Virtually the best minimalist tip shared with me since I started my minimalist journey is to get rid of something every time you buy a new thing.
 This is also called “the one in, one out rule.”
 It's important to find a system that works for your lifestyle and stick with it.

 A Fun Experiment

 This past week, I did an experiment.
 Every time I brought something new into my home, it meant one of the items in that category had to go out (clothes, shoes or kitchen gadgets).